mdr0id/zcash/doc/source/rtd_pages/rtd_docs/index_zips.rst

 License
 -------

-The contents of this repository are released under the terms of the MIT license.
+The contents of the ZIPs repository are released under the terms of the MIT license.
 See :ref:`License` for more information or see http://opensource.org/licenses/MIT.